 A human resources (HR) department can fulfill many business needs: labor law compliance, employee recruitment, employee engagement and development, and compensation and benefits management.
 At large enterprises, HR is often the backbone of the organization, defining the company culture and investing in the long-term success of its employees.

-HR plays a vital function, but for some merchants, it’s not always feasible to create a separate human resources team to serve a small number of employees.
-If you’re not sure whether you need an HR department—or if you can outsource your HR—here are some things to consider.
+HR plays a vital function, but for some business owners, it’s not always feasible to create a separate HR team for a small number of employees.
+If you’re not sure whether you need an HR department — or if you can outsource your HR — here are some things to consider.

 [Read more: Outsourcing HR: Is a PEO or ASO Right for You?]